skywalkerSam/starboy-blogs/_data/posts/The-Beauty-And-The-Wisdom.md

 &nbsp;

-Yeah, The Beauty & The Beast.)
+&emsp; Yeah, The Beauty & The Beast.)
 Anyway, you see, humans are evolved to appreciate beauty.
 And that, my dear friend (because i have none), is a cold fact.
 Beauty is just something we’re wired to be fond of and to get attracted to.
 And why wouldn’t we? it’s beautiful.
 That’s just human.
 We’re wired that way.
 Even i don’t appreciate ugliness in the world.
 Who does? it’s ugly.
 But listen, my dear friend, there are two kinds of ugliness in this world.
 One is aesthetic, and the second needs no definition.
-And that is the duality of existence...
+And that is the duality of existence…

 &nbsp;

 &emsp; There is “beautiful yet poisonous.”
 Yeah, you know what i’m talking about, like the beautiful flowers in the wild that you probably shouldn’t smell or touch.
 Don’t even think about eating it out.)
-But not all flowers are poisonous; most are genuinely beautiful and are something to admire. it is known; it is best to admire unfamiliar flowers from a distance.)
+But not all flowers are poisonous; most are genuinely beautiful and are a sight to admire. it is known; it is best to admire unfamiliar flowers from a distance.)
 Something to appreciate from afar…

 &nbsp;